mideind/nnserver/README.md

 ## Disclaimer

-This repository contains code to serve models trained with the [GreynirT2T](https://github.com/mideind/GreynirT2T) pipeline for NMT, it is no loner maintained since its core Tensor2Tensor has been de facto abandoned for PyTorch.
+This repository contains code to serve models trained with the [GreynirT2T](https://github.com/mideind/GreynirT2T) pipeline for NMT, it is no loner maintained since its core Tensor2Tensor has been de facto abandoned.
 See the repoository [GreynirSeq](https://github.com/mideind/GreynirSeq) for future development on NMT for Icelandic.

 ## Models